marionl4b/TeaTime/README.md

 # TeaTime
-An application project to display infusion time and temparatures for my tea
+An application project to display infusion time and temperatures for my tea with Python